-Students with an outstanding account balance from a prior semester cannot re-enroll unless the account is settled in full prior to registering for courses, or approval is received from the Director of Student Accounts.
+Students with an outstanding account balance from a prior semester cannot re-enroll unless the account is settled in full prior to registering for courses, or approval is received from the Coordinator of Student Accounts.
 Upon final departure from Finlandia University, all outstanding balances must be paid in full, including library, parking and disciplinary fines, and any other charges, before a diploma is issued or transcripts, including official and unofficial, are released.
 Students are responsible for any fees incurred in collecting the account balance.
 Contact the Office of Student Accounts at (906) 487-7210 with questions.

 Refund for Withdrawals

 Students who wish to withdraw from the university must obtain a withdrawal form from the University Registrar’s office and personally process it through the offices listed on that form.
 Finlandia University complies with the Higher Education Act Amendment of 1998 revisions as they apply to students receiving Title IV funds.
 Refunds are allocated according to the provisions listed in the Higher Education Act Amendment of 1998 in the following order of priority (starting with Title IV funds):